Running LLMs Locally: The Complete Practitioner's Guide

 Real-World Example: On-Device AI Assistants

 Many modern AI assistants — from note-taking apps to developer tools — are now embedding local LLMs for privacy and speed.
-For example, Notion AI and Obsidian plugins allow local inference modes using models like Mistral or LLaMA 3.
+For example, Obsidian plugins (such as Local LLM Helper and AI LLM) support local inference via Ollama or LM Studio, enabling on-device AI without cloud dependencies.
 This hybrid approach (local + cloud fallback) offers a balance between responsiveness and capability.

 Large-scale services often use local inference for edge AI — think of smart devices or internal knowledge bots that must run securely within corporate networks.